openelections/openelections-data-ms/README.md

 ![MS multi-county CSV total example](ms_multi_county_csv_example_total.png "MS multi-county csv total example")

+For elections in which two candidates advance to a runoff, both candidates are marked as `winner`.

 ### Instructions

 * We're only interested in federal, statewide and state legislative offices.
 No local offices.